DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 **`TABLE 1`**, along with the fastest and slowest executions per iteration respectively.
 Furthermore, the entropy value on the processed bitstream will be noted in the table to demonstrate that the important measurement, e.g. the randomness, still holds true between iterations.
+Below we'll detail the results for each iteration.

+**Iteration 1**: The first iteration mainly revolved around getting the code operational on the MCU, and as such was mainly technical.
+We discovered that that, despite the algorithm being deterministic, the MCU was unable to read all bits sent in a deterministic manner.
+Whereas all bits processed show high randomness over all tests run by `ent`

 \newpage